 - TPM2\PolicyPhysicalPresence() valid if the physical presence is asserted when the authorized command is executed.
-This deferred assertion sets policySession→isPPRequired. - TPM2\PolicySecret() valid if the knowledge of a secret value is provided.
-Based on the input parameters, this command may modify policySession→cpHash and policySession→timeout.

-NOTE 3 The secret value will be the authValue of some TPM entity.

-• TPM2\PolicySigned() - valid if the parameters are properly signed.
-Based on the input parameters, this command may modify policySession→cpHash and policySession→timeout.
+This deferred assertion sets policySession-isPPRequired. - TPM2\PolicySecret() valid if the knowledge of a secret value is provided.
+This assertion is an immediate and possibly also a deferred assertion.
+Based on the input parameters, this command may modify policySession→cpHash and policySession→timeout. - NOTE 3 The secret value will be the authValue of some TPM entity. - TPM2\PolicySigned() valid if the parameters are properly signed.
+This assertion is an immediate and possibly also a deferred assertion.
+Based on the input parameters, this command may modify policySession→cpHash and policySession→timeout. - TPM2\PolicyTicket() valid if the ticket is valid.
+This assertion is an immediate and possibly also a deferred assertion.
+Based on the input parameters, this command may modify policySession→cpHash and policySession→timeout. - TPM2\PolicyNvWritten() valid when the TPMA\NV\WRITTEN attribute of the specified NV index has the desired value.
+This deferred assertion sets policySession→checkNvWritten and the state of policySession→nvWrittenState.